Key research and articles

 The New Home Front 2 http://www.newhomefront.org/ The New Economics Foundation’s second New Home Front report (2012) advocates TEQs, drawing parallels with wartime experiences as it explores the challenges of addressing climate change.

-Carbon Reduction Action Groups (CRAGs) http://www.journals.elsevier.com/energy-policy/…/ CRAGs are networks of people implementing TEQs-type schemes voluntarily at the community level, without waiting for Government action.
-This 2012 paper in Energy Policy examines the experiences of CRAGs and the lessons for policy.
+Carbon Reduction Action Groups (CRAGs) http://www.journals.elsevier.com/energy-policy/…/ This 2012 paper in Energy Policy examines the experiences of CRAGs – networks of people implementing TEQs-type schemes voluntarily at the community level – and the lessons for policy.

 Island trial http://www.scu.edu/au/…/ Australia’s Southern Cross University is leading a project on Norfolk Island, testing the world’s first tradable carbon rationing scheme in a ‘closed system’ island environment, starting in 2011.